ces005/bggn213/README.md

 # bggn213

-Bioinformatics class
+This repo is for my UC San Diego bioinformatics class from Fall 2024.
-This repo is for my UCSD bioinformatics class from Fall 2024.
+Thank you Barry and Steven!